FuelLabs/fuels-ts/docs/_guide/types/address.md

 # Address

-`Address` is a wrapper on `Bytes32` with similar methods and implements the same traits (see [Address documentation](../../packages/fuel-ts-address/)).
+`Address` is a wrapper on `Bytes32` and `Bech32` (see [Address documentation](../../packages/fuel-ts-address/)).
 The available interface of the TS-SDK Address contains many useful functions to switch between Address formats:

 [@code:typescript](./packages/interfaces/src/index.ts#typedoc:AbstractAddress)